The correct rules of salat in Saheeh hadith

 Abu Hurairah (R) said, once a person came and told Rasulullah (sm) that such a person prays (Tahajjud) at night.
 Then steals in the morning.
 In reply, Rasulullah (sm) told him that waking up at night would immediately stop him from doing what you are saying.
 (Ahmad Hadith No. 9777)

-(2) Rasulullah (sm) said, five times prayers, one Jumu’ah after Jumu’ah and one Ramadan after Ramzan as expiation for all (sagira) sins if he abstains from kabira sins (which is not forgiven without repentance).
+(2) Rasulullah (sm) said, five times prayers, one Jumu’ah after Jumu’ah and one Ramadan after Ramzan as expiation for all (sagira) sins if he abstains from Big sins (which is not forgiven without repentance).
 (Mishkat Hadith No. 574)

 (3) He said, “If you take a bath five times a day in the river flowing in front of your house, will there be any dirt left on your body?”
 The comparison of the five daily prayers is exactly the same.
-God removes sins by it.
+God removes sins through it.
 (Muttafaq alaih, Mishkat H / 565)

 (4) He further said that for the person who has taken care of the prayer, the salat will be the cause of light, document, and salvation on the Day of Resurrection.
 (Ahmad H / 656)